jdbeightol/mathkit/README.md

 MathKit was inspired by the lectures of Dr. James Strayer at Lock Haven University.
 While it currently represents only a small fraction of the subject matter he taught, the goal of this project is to incorporate a vast collection of mathematical tools to aid students and teachers alike in their educational adventures.

 Current Features:

-    The Dantzig Simplex Algorithm for Canonical Tableaus with Anti-Cycling rules.
+    -The Dantzig Simplex Algorithm for Canonical Tableaus with Anti-Cycling rules.

 Planned Features:

     -Support for non-canonical tableaus and equation filing.